yhr91/cs224w-notes/network-methods/pagerank.md

 \sum_i \textbf{r}_i = 1
 $$

-This will fulfill the requirement that the importance of any node must sum to 1.
+This will fulfill the requirement that the importance of every node must sum to 1.
 We now rewrite the PageRank vector as the following matrix equation:

 $$
 \textbf{r} = \textbf{M}.\textbf{r}
 $$

-In this case, the PageRank vector will be the eigen vector of the stochastic web matrix $$\textbf{M}$$ that corresponds to the eigen value of 1.
+In this case, the PageRank vector will be the eigenvector of the stochastic web matrix $$\textbf{M}$$ that corresponds to the eigenvalue of 1.

 ### Random walk formulation